-To this letter Mr. Fairlie had replied by requesting Sir Percival himself to suggest a day for the marriage, subject to Miss Fairlie's approval, which her guardian willingly undertook to do his best to obtain.
-Sir Percival wrote back by the next post, and proposed (in accordance with his own views and wishes, from the first) the latter part of December perhaps the twenty-third, or twentyfourth, or any other day that the lady and her guardian might prefer.
-The lady not being at hand to speak for herself, her guardian had decided, in her absence, on the earliest day mentioned-the twentythird of December-and had written to recal us to Limmeridge in consequence.
+To this letter Mr. Fairlie had replied by requesting Sir Percival himself to suggest a day for the marriage, subject to Miss Fair-lie's approval, which her guardian willingly undertook to do his best to obtain.
+Sir Percival wrote back by the next post, and proposed (in accordance with his own views and wishes, from the first) the latter part of December-perhaps the twenty-third, or twenty-fourth, or any other day that the lady and her guardian might prefer.
+The lady not being at hand to speak for herself, her guardian had decided, in her absence, on the earliest day mentioned-the twenty-third of December-and had written to recal us to Limmeridge in consequence.

-After explaining these particulars to me at a private interview, yesterday, Mr. Fairlie suggested, in his most amiable manner, that I should open the necessary negotiations to-day.
-Feeling that resistance was useless, unless I could first obtain Laura's authority to make it, I consented to speak to her, but declared, at the same time, that I would on no consideration undertake to gain her consent to Sir Percival's wishes.
-Mr. Fairlie complimented me on my "excellent conscience," much as he would have complimented me, if we had been out walking, on my "excellent constitution," and seemed perfectly satisfied, so far, with having simply shifted one more family responsibility from his own shoulders to mine.
+After explaining these particulars to me at a private interview, yesterday, Mr. Fairlie sug-gested, in his most amiable manner, that I Should open the necessary negotiations to day.
+Feeling that resistance was useless, unless I could first obtain Laura's authority to make it, I consented to speak to her, but make it, I consented to speak to her, but declared, at the same time, that I would on no consideration undertake to gain her con-sent to Sir Percival's wishes.
+Mr. Fairlie com-plimented me on my "excellent conscience," much as he would have complimented me, if we had been out walking, on my "excellent consti-knew that I most despised.

+tution," and seemed perfectly satisfied, so far, with having simply shifted one more family responsibility from his own shoulders to mine.

-This morning, I spoke to Laura as I had promised.
+This morning, I spoke to Laura as I had pro-mised.
 The composure-I may almost say, the insensibility-which she has so strangely and so resolutely maintained ever since Sir Percival left us, was not proof against the shock of the news I had to tell her.
 She turned pale, and trembled violently.

-"Not so soon!" she pleaded.
-"Oh, Marian, not so soon!"
+"Not so soon !" she pleaded. " Oh, Marian, not so soon !"